POSYDON-code/POSYDON/posydon/unit_tests/README.md

 ##### Check functions

 Function in the module need checks according to their functionality.
-This should coincide with the doc-string of each function. *I suggest to have one class with all the function tests and a test function for each function in the module, which gets tested.* If the functions need variables may [use fixtures](#using-fixtures).
+This should coincide with the doc-string of each function. *I suggest to have one class with all the function tests and a test function for each function in the module, which gets tested.* If the functions need variables, you may [use fixtures](#using-fixtures).

 Functions may include prints statements.
 In such cases it is useful to redirect the data stream going there into a variable to be able to validate the output (there is a similar context manager to redirect `stderr`).
 Here an example code: